 “It is silliness to live when to live is torment; and then have we a prescription to die when death is our physician”Othello

 From birth to death, the Holy Trinity Church played an important role in Shakespeare’s life.
 He was baptised there on the 26th of April 1564 and was buried there exactly fifty-two years later.
 Throughout his childhood and early adult years, he would have attended this church once a week with his family.
 The stone slab over his grave was carved with a curse, in typical Shakespearean fashion, condemning anyone who dares move his body.
 His wife, daughter, and son-in-law soon joined him.

 The Shakespeare Memorial Fountain

-From birth, to life, to death, many of Shakespeare’s most momentous moments happened in Stratford-upon-Avon.
+From birth to death, many of Shakespeare’s most momentous moments happened in Stratford-upon-Avon.
 Posthumous, is no different.
-Asides from many of the original buildings being preserved and maintained to this day, the Shakespeare Memorial Fountain was also constructed in his honour.
-Originally known as the American Fountain, this commemorative clock tower was built during the late-1800s by Jethro Cossins.
+Aside from many of the original buildings being preserved and maintained to this day, the Shakespeare Memorial Fountain was also constructed in his honour.
+Originally known as the American Fountain, this commemorative clock tower was built during the late 1800s by Jethro Cossins.
 It was dedicated to both William Shakespeare and Queen Victoria’s Jubilee and can still be seen today in the square off Rother Street.

 Map & Directions